STRONG PRINCIPLES RUN THROUGH EVERY CO-OP LINE

 We will treat each member with respect and as an individual, balancing their needs with the needs of our members as a whole.
 We will always welcome our members' opinions and include their current and future needs in our plans, decisions and actions.

-We will recognize employees as individuals and provide each with a safe, positive working enviroment with an opportunity for growth and success.
+We will recognize employees as individuals and provide each with a safe, positive working environment with an opportunity for growth and success.

-We will communicate and share information openly with our members and employees, with respect for confidential information.
+We will communicate and share information openly with our members and employees, with respect to confidential information.

 We will show respect for our physical environment, striving to preserve it for the members and employees of tomorrow.